 Private lessons, conducted one-on-one, are growing in popularity, often taking place in cafes or other public spaces for student safety.
 Offering private lessons allows flexibility in determining your working hours and locations.
 While no formal qualification requirements exist, it is essential to ensure your work aligns with your immigration status and to secure your own students.

 Teaching English in Japan presents a range of opportunities to immerse yourself in the country’s unique culture and contribute to its language education.
-Whether you choose the JET program, private schools, public schools, or private lessons, each path offers distinct advantages.
+Whether you choose private schools, public schools, or private lessons, each path offers distinct advantages.
 By considering factors such as working hours, pay scales, and application processes, you can make an informed decision about your English teaching journey in Japan.

 Salaries, Benefits, and Job Requirements in English Teaching Positions